St Peter’s CofE Academy

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?

 The Academy monitors and tracks the progress of all students.
 Every term assessment data is sent home to parents/carers.
-This details the students’ attendance, their current working at grade or predicted grades across the curriculum and their minimum expected grades.
-First wave teachers are responsible for tracking the progress of students in their classes and putting into place relevant interventions.
+This will identify students’ knowledge and understanding of the curriculum and MADS (Motivation, Ambitious, Dedication, Self-discipline) scores.
+First wave teachers are responsible for tracking the progress of students in their classes and identifying any gaps in the students’ knowledge or misconceptions.
 Heads of Faculty also review the progress of students in their subject areas and intervene as required.

 In addition, for SEND students the SENCO reviews the data and will initiate additional interventions and support, liaising with subject teachers and Heads of Faculty.
 To monitor the progress of students, tracking records will be kept including those for reading and spelling tests.